 Pressure Cooker: What You Need to Know

 Manufacturers built pressure cookers with the primary purpose of cooking and canning foods.
 You can’t cook food in an autoclave.
-Pressure cookers can perform sterilization to some level with less serious things like if you wanted to sterilize mushroom substrates for cultivation.
-However, you wouldn’t want to use this in a medical setting where people’s lives depend on sterilization of the medical instruments.
+Pressure cookers can perform sterilization (microbial information) to some level with less serious things like if you wanted to sterilize mushroom substrates for cultivation.
+However, you wouldn’t want to use this in a medical setting where people’s lives depend on the sterilization of medical instruments.

 Price: Pressure Cooker vs Autoclave